hallavad/AOC2020/README.md

 ## Day 11
 A bit of a challenge.
 Not quite happy with my solution today, would have rather solved it with networkx and a graph connecting all seats.
 Unfortunately pip didn't agree with me so the package didn't want to install itself.
 I will probably get back to this day and do a solution with a graph later.

+## Day 12
+Didn't have time to complete it on the day but it was a fun puzzle to solve.
+A quick brainteaser to then move on to day 13